Winter

 Monday

-In today’s Storytime video, we will sing songs, practice deep breathing, and hear a story.
+In today’s Storytime video, we sing songs, practice deep breathing, and hear a story.

 You’ll meet two of Ms. Becca’s pets–Bonsai, the cat, and Mable, the three-legged doggie.
 Ms. Becca’s pets regularly join us for Storytime.
-She has three dogs, three cats, and two rats!
+She has four dogs and three cats!

-Each Storytime begins with seasonal songs and poems.
-Each month we have a new circle time.
-We learn the poems and songs slowly, building week by week.
-This week we learn the next part of our Jack Frost song.
+Each episode of Storytime begins with songtime!
+We have a new circle time each month and learn seasonal songs and poems.
+Together, we slowly learn the poems and songs, building week by week.
+This week, we learn the next part of our Jack Frost song.

 Look out!
 Look out!
 Jack Frost is about.